-I’m Emily Scott Pack, an encaustics painter and boudoir photographer in Port Royal, South Carolina.
-I love to create fine art, and express my connection to the wonders of the world I live in.
+Hi!
+I’m Emily Scott Pack, an encaustics painter and women’s portrait photographer in Saint Louis.
+I love to create fine art for myself and others while expressing my connection to the wonders of the world we live in.

 While attending Auburn University Art School I took a special workshop on Encaustic Painting.
 It was during this short creative session that I fell in love with this medium.
 Previously trained as an oil painter, I quickly adapted to working with Encaustics and have continued to love them ever since.
 Now I pride myself in the extensive experience I have with this medium and love teaching it to others.

 Encaustic is an artistic medium composed of beeswax, damar resin and pigments.
 The term “Encaustic” is often used to describe both the paint itself, and the method for using it.
 Encaustic paint is applied molten to an absorbent surface, and then fused, (or re-melted), to create a variety of effects.
 Unlike other paints, encaustic is never wet or dry – it goes from a liquid to solid state and back again in seconds, which means additional layers can be added immediately, without disrupting your composition.
 Once the surface has cooled, the paint has reached a permanent finish, but the painting can be revised and reworked with heat at any time – minutes or years later.

 Encaustics can be wiped clean with a soft cloth or paper towel.
 If the piece is especially dirty, it can be wiped with a water-dampened cloth.